getcontacts/getcontacts/README.md

                         --itypes hb \
                         --output 5xnd_hbonds.tsv
 ```
-and verify that no error was thrown and that the `5xnd_hbonds.tsv` file contains around 1892 lines of interactions.
+and verify that no error was thrown and that the `5xnd_hbonds.tsv` file contains 1874 lines of interactions.

 ## Simulation and structure file format